Code-Institute-Solutions/JS-Essentials-Project/README.md

 This maths game is used to teach the basics of JavaScript and the DOM.

-## REQUIRED CHALLENGE
+## REQUIRED:

 * Get the other two games working
 * Improve the styling
-* Provide better feedback to the user - we don't want to use `alert()`.
+* Provide better feedback to the user - we don't want to use `alert()`
 * Limit the answer history `div` to the previous 20 answers

-## BONUS CHALLENGES
+## BONUS:

 * Add a division game that requires integers as answers
-* Add a timer to the project
-* Add difficulty levels - Easy, Normal, Difficult - that affect the complexity of the questions.
+* Add difficulty levels - Easy, Normal, Difficult - that affect the complexity of the questions

+## OPTIONAL:
+* Add a countdown timer to the game
 * Add a high-score chart for people who get the most answers right in the time available (research using local storage)